colinleroy/cc65-wiki/Before-the-next-release.md

 * add a .cfg to produce easyflash images
     * add a sample program that uses it, with banking routines
 * add a sample that demonstrates the use of inline assembly
+* add all missing undocumented opcodes to the 6502X mode